 In some negligence cases, a defendant may claim that the plaintiff is responsible for his or her own harm.
 If you are fully at fault for the accident, you cannot recover damages.
 However, Florida will not stop you from seeking compensation if you are only partly responsible for your injuries.
 Your damages award will be reduced in proportion to your degree of fault.

 If you prevail in your negligence claim, you can recover compensation for a failure to yield accident.
 Your damages can include reimbursement for medical expenses, income-related losses such as lost wages and loss in earning capacity, property damage, pain and suffering, and more.
-You have four years from when the collision occurred to file your claim.
+You have two years from when the collision occurred to file your claim.
 A West Palm Beach injury attorney can help you secure your rights before the statute of limitations expires.Dedicated West Palm Beach Lawyers for Car Accident Victims